Getting To Giving Team

 Howard’s business experience includes serving as president of the Baupost Group, a private investment partnership that has enjoyed success over the years, and grown to a $23 billion company.
 He now serves as vice chair of its advisory board.
 He has been a director or trustee of over 40 organizations, including 14 nonprofits such as National Public Radio, the Massachusetts Nature Conservancy, the Boston Ballet, and Mount Auburn Hospital.
 Each of those roles has required attention to fundraising as a source of philanthropic income.
 In total, he has personally touched and led teams that raised gifts amounting to over a billion dollars.

 Howard was inspired to write Getting to Giving: Fundraising the Entrepreneurial Way by all of these experiences.
-He was frustrated to see fundraising done badly, especially as nonprofits faced increasing challenges.
+He was frustrated to see fundraising done badly, especially as nonprofit management professionals faced increasing challenges.
 He was increasingly asked for fundraising advice, by individuals and organizations.
 He decided to share what he had learned, in this book.

 Shirley Spence – Co-Author